Mary Sue

 Mary Sue stories are often written by adolescent authors and may represent the author's self-insertion into the story, both in fan fiction and commercially published fiction.
+The character type has acquired a pejorative reputation in fan communities, with the label "Mary Sue" often applied to any heroine who is considered to be unrealistically capable.
 Less commonly, a male character with similar traits may be labeled a "Gary Stu" or "Marty Stu".